southernkasaist/ga-system-design/README.md

 > Provide metrics to customers with at most one hour delay.

-We should create the target reporting data records as fast as possible, but not required for real-time computation.
+We can create the target reporting data records with offline batches as real-time computation is not required.

 > Have the ability to reprocess historical data in case of bugs in the processing logic.